AUTOMATED FRAUD ALERTS

 - Transactions suspected as fraud are sent to the Fraud Detection Services, which triggers a call to the member from a Fraud Detection Agent.

-- An Automated Fraud Alert contacts the member with a Digital Voice (sample automated message) phone call, SMS Text Message (See below), and an Email Message (sample email), providing the suspect activity and allowing the member to confirm the validity or fraudulent nature of the activity.
+- An Automated Fraud Alert contacts the member with a Digital Voice (sample automated message below) phone call, SMS Text Message (See below), and an Email Message (see above), providing the suspect activity and allowing the member to confirm the validity or fraudulent nature of the activity.

 - Upon confirmation of fraud, the system will disable the affected card and will transfer the member to a live Fraud Detection Services agent to complete the lost or stolen report.